Choosing an avian vet

 Image courtesy of Getty images (picmonkey.com)

-First thing in the morning, as you're feeding your bird and changing its water, take a gander around the cage to see if there's any blood, check on droppings, check the food dish, or any other signs that it may be sick.
+First thing every morning, as I'm feeding my birds, I take a gander around the cage to see if there's any blood, check on droppings, check the food dish, or any other signs that it may be sick.

 Make it a point to pick your bird up look it in the eye and assess its activity level.
-Is it it's the same old chirpy self?
-Does it appear excited to see you?
-Or, is it quiet, in active, and appearing chilled or weak.
+Is it excited to see you?
+Or, is it quiet, inactive, and fluffed up.
 Is it’s tail bobbing up and down when it breaths, indicating labored breathing?

-If you notice a couple of symptoms that seem out of the ordinary, get on the phone and call your avian vet.
+If you notice any behaviors that seem out of the ordinary call your avian vet.
 Get out your bird hospital cage and keep your bird comfortable and warm.

 Get into the practice of weighing your bird each week with a gram scale.
 Grams are a small enough weight measurement that will help you monitor your small animals weight.